-To speak with a member of the Team please telephone the Disability Support Team on (0151) 794 4714, 794 5117, 795 0323 or contact them by email: disteam@liverpool.ac.uk
+To speak with a member of the Team and arrange for a support plan to be put in place, please telephone the Disability Support Team on (0151) 794 4714, 794 5117, 795 0323 or contact them by email: disteam@liverpool.ac.uk

-Please Note: Any disclosure made must also be reported to the Assessment Administrator on vpusupport@liverpool.ac.uk at the start of your module so that any individual support you may require be put into place for you as soon as possible.
+Please Note: Any disclosure made must also be reported to the Assessment Administrator on vpusupport@liverpool.ac.uk at the start of your module so that any individual support outlined in your plan (e.g. additional time allowances etc.) can be put into place for you as soon as possible.